 What is an original print?

-Each print medium has its own characteristics and potentialities and it is these qualities that draw artists to the printmaking process.
-The artist draws directly onto the printing element (eg. drawing with crayon and wash on litho stone and plate, carving woodblocks, scribing metal plates) to establish printing surfaces.
+In traditional printmaking the artist draws directly onto the printing element, eg. drawing with crayon and wash on litho stone and plate, carving woodblocks, scribing metal plates.
 A different printing element is made for each colour.
-The processing, proofing and alteration stages follow during which the image is developed and refined and at times radically altered.
-The different print surfaces are then printed in layers over each other to produce the finished limited edtion.
-Each print is then pencil signed and numbered by the artist to establish authenticity.
+The processing, trial-proofing and alteration stages follow during which the image is developed, refined and at times radically altered.
+The plates, stones or blocks are then hand-printed in layers over each other to produce the limited edition.
+Each finished print is then pencil signed and numbered by the artist to establish authenticity.

 Oringinal fine prints are generally printed on high quality European or Japanese papers with light-fast inks so that they achieve the archival standards acceptable to museums and private collectors.